LucasJMO/E6Plus/classes/Characters/Bard6.md

 Improved Initiative | You gain a +4 bonus on initiative checks.
 Gained as 1st level feat.
 Skill Focus (Perform) | Gain a +3 bonus on all Perform checks with an instrument of your choice.
 Gained through class feature.
 Combat Casting | Gain a +4 bonus on Concentration checks made to cast a spell or use a spell-like ability while on the defensive or while you are grappling or pinned.
-Skill Focus (Concentrate) | Gain a +3 bonus on all Concentrate checks.
+Skill Focus (Concentration) | Gain a +3 bonus on all Concentration checks.
 Gained as 6th level feat.

 **Total Skill Points**: 45=36+9(Human)